 I chose to fill my gluten-free hamentashen with a homemade orange and Medjool date filling.
 Date hamantaschen is the classical Israeli hamantaschen recipe.

-In fact, you can find ready-made date spread in every store as well, just in case you want to make your own date hamentashen, or a date Swiss roll cake.
+In fact, you can find ready-made date spread in every store as well (or make our own homemade date syrup), just in case you want to make your own date hamentashen, date Swiss roll cake, or stuffed dates with almond butter.

 I recommend using Medjool dates for your filling because they're softer and don't need soaking prior to processing.